 How do I subscribe?

 To subscribe to RamAlert, go to www.bluefield.edu/ramalert.
-From the RamAlert web page, click on any "subscribe" button or link to access the online subscription form.
+From the RamAlert web page, click on the employees subscribe button or the students subscribe button at the top of the page to access the appropriate online subscription form.
 Please note, you must have an active MyBC account with a MyBC username (or Jenzabar ID) and password to sign up for RamAlert.
 During the registration process, you will need to provide your name, a username (i.e. your MyBC or Jenzabar ID), a password (i.e. your MyBC password), a mobile phone number, and an e-mail address.
 And, while RamAlert is designed for members of the campus community, accounts for parents of students or spouses of employees may be created simply by using your MyBC username and password and registering a different mobile phone number and separate e-mail address.

 Can my parents sign up for RamAlert?